On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Introduction

-More specifically, the authors in \cite{VanParys2020} seek prediction and prescription rules, whose \textit{out-of-sample disappointment} decays exponentially at some constant rate, $r > 0$, with the increase of the sample size, irrespective of a data-generating distribution.
-The out-of-sample disappointment measures the probability that the nominal expected loss, i.e., the expected loss under $\mathbb{Q}^*$, exceeds a predicted expected loss for some fixed decision.
-Van Parys~et~al.~\cite{VanParys2020} demonstrate that the least conservative prediction and prescription rules can be obtained by solving a DRO problem over all distributions within a ball with respect to the relative entropy distance.
-In particular, the radius of the ball coincides with the decay rate $r$ and the center is at the empirical distribution of the data.
+\looseness-1 The authors in \cite{VanParys2020} explore the case, in which the set of feasible decisions in (\ref{stochastic programming problem}) is continuous and the training data set is formed by independent observations of the \textit{vector} of uncertain~parameters.
+Van Parys~et~al.~\cite{VanParys2020} seek the \textit{least conservative} approximations of the expected loss in (\ref{stochastic programming problem}), for which some predefined asymptotic performance guarantees hold.
+It is proved that the optimal approximation in the aforementioned sense is unique and can be obtained by solving a DRO problem subject to all distributions within a ball with respect to the \textit{relative entropy distance}.
+Specifically, the radius of the ball controls the quality of asymptotic performance guarantees and the center of the ball is at the empirical distribution of the data.
+In addition, we refer to Sutter~et~al.~\cite{Sutter2020}, who applied the idea of Van~Parys~et~al.~\cite{VanParys2020} to non-i.i.d.~training data sets and more general stochastic programming~problems.